SysKitTeam/docs-point/governance-and-automation/syskit-point-teams-app.md

 ---
-description: This article provides all information about Syskit Point MS Teams App.
+description: This article provides all the information about the Syskit Point Teams App.
 ---

 # Syskit Point MS Teams App
-Syskit Point teams application provides a familiar interface for your end-users to request new workspaces without leaving MS Teams.
+Syskit Point Teams application provides a familiar interface for your end-users to request new workspaces without leaving Microsoft Teams.

 {% hint style="information" %}